CAFAudit/audit-service/caf-audit-management-service-configuration/configuration-tar/marathon-properties.md

 ##### caf-audit-management-service-config-path
 - This property specifies the path to the directory containing the config.properties which can be used as an alternative means of specifying the database environment variables.

+##### caf-audit-scheduler-marathon-cpus
+- Configures the amount of CPU of each audit scheduler container.
+This does not have to be a whole number.

+##### caf-audit-scheduler-marathon-instances
+- Configures the number of instances of the audit scheduler container to start on launch.

+##### caf-audit-scheduler-marathon-mem
+- Configures the amount of RAM of each audit scheduler container.
+Note that this property does not configure the amount of RAM available to the container but is instead an upper limit.
+If the container's RAM exceeds this value it will cause docker to destroy and restart the container.

+##### caf-audit-scheduler-marathon-container-docker-forcePullImage
+- Configures the forcePullImage setting of each audit scheduler container.

+##### caf-audit-scheduler-marathon-container-docker-network
+- Configures the network type of each audit scheduler container.

+##### caf-audit-scheduler-marathon-container-type
+- Configures the container type of each audit scheduler container.